 Remove a couple of inches from the root end of the lemongrass and the dry outer leaves.
 Slice the main stalk diagonally into 3 inch pieces, then smash the lemongrass with the blunt side of the knife.
 Smash the galangal slices with a mortar and pestle, molcajete, or other heavy object to release their fragrance.
 Add these to the boiling stock along with torn kaffir lime leaves, julienned chili, and salt.
 Simmer for 30 minutes.
 You can make this part ahead of time and refrigerate.

 Strain the broth into a bowl or another pot and discard the lemongrass, galangal. kaffir lime leaves and chili pods.
 Heat the strained broth again.

 Peel the skin off the cooled tomato, then slice tomato thickly and stir into the broth along with the mushrooms and white parts of the scallions.
-Next, add the raw chicken (if using) and boil for 3 minutes.
+Next, add the raw chicken (if using) or shrimp and boil for 3 minutes.
 Reduce heat to medium, stir in coconut milk and heat for 5 minutes.
 When meat is thoroughly cooked, stir in lime juice and fish sauce.
 If using cooked chicken, add it at this time.
 Pour soup into bowls and garnish with cilantro and sliced green parts of scallion.